In 2021, I assisted lead artist Leonid Ilyukhin in the design and development of the Europa Hall at Villa Falconieri in Frascati (Rome).

 Execution and installation of the floor by Pulchria, translating the approved design into multi-colored marble and cotto.

-The inauguration of the library, during which Luigi Miraglia, director of the Accademia Vivarium Novum, formally presented the library donation to the assembled guests and Mrs. Grazia Marchianò, highlighting its cultural significance, intellectual vision, and role within the academy.
+The inauguration of the library, during which Luigi Miraglia, director of the Accademia Vivarium Novum, formally presented the library donation to Mrs. Grazia Marchianò and the assembled guests, highlighting its cultural significance, intellectual vision, and role within the academy.

 The hall in use during the Poikile Art Course exhibition.